paulohfsantos/AngularNetApp/README.md

 ## Installation
 - Clone the repository
-- Open the project in Visual Studio 2022
+- Open the SOLUTION in Visual Studio 2022
 - Open the terminal and navigate to the project folder

 ```bash